UCLATALL/dc-to-ckc/tests/pages/chapter-00/first-things-first.md

 **Allow third-party cookies:**

-DataCamp, which we use for the R coding exercises, requires cookies to track your activity.
-You must **allow third-party cookies** or you will not be able to run the R exercises.
+The widget we use for the R coding exercises requires cookies in order to work correctly.
+You must **allow third-party cookies** or you may not be able to run the R exercises.
 To do this:

 1. In Chrome, go to the settings page associated with cookies: **Chrome > Preferences > Privacy and security > Site settings > Cookies and site data**
 2. **Toggle off** the setting “Block third-party cookies” (see picture below).